burashka/pocs-new-aps-ui-framework/README.md

 # pocs-new-aps-ui-framework

+As you know [APS2 UI Runtime](https://doc.apsstandard.org/7.4/api/ui/) currently uses Dojo framework as its front-end main tool.
-[APS2 UI Runtime](https://doc.apsstandard.org/7.4/api/ui/) going to migrate from Dojo to modern JavaScript Framework.
+Times change and we're going to migrate from Dojo to a modern JavaScript Framework.

+We've created three proofs of concept (PoC):
+1) Angular
+2) Pure React
-We created three proof of concept (PoC): with Angular, pure React and React with Redux (example of use React with library for managing application state).
-Why were chosen exactly these options we will tell on Design Review.
+3) React with Redux (React with library for managing application state).

+We will explain why exactly these options were chosen in the upcoming Design Review.

-Each PoC contains:
+Each PoC contains the following examples:
- - example of View with forms: Edit View.
-Based on the screen for adding users.
-There are many input elements and aps/WidgetList is used.
+- View with forms: Edit View.
+Based on the "Add users" screen.
+Many input elements and aps/WidgetList are used there.
- - example of View with ajax: User View.
-Based on the screen for view user information.
-It use data from the context, navigation and received from the backend.
+- View with ajax: User View.
+Based on the "View user information" screen.
+It uses data received from the backend, context and navigation.
- - example of custom component: Edit User Form.
+- Custom component example: Edit User Form.
 It's used in Edit View.

 For PoCs with React:
  - app code is located in src/ui
- - mocks platform API is located in src/platform
+ - platform API mocks are located in src/platform

 For PoCs with Angular:
  - app code is located in src/app
- - mocks platform API is located in projects
+ - platform API mocks are located in projects

-Please, review and provide your feedback.
-See:
+Please review and provide your feedback.
+Check how to:
- - how to create components,
+ - create components,
- - how to work with data,
+ - work with data,
- - how to work with user actions and asynchronous requests.
+ - work with user actions and asynchronous requests.

-Is it easy for you to understand what is happening or is it necessary to study the documentation for a long time?
-Do you think it's easy for you to write code using the approaches shown?
+We would be glad to hear from you whether it is easy for you to understand what is happening in each case or not.
+Is it necessary to delve deep into documentation beforehand or you can start developing pretty quickly?
+Do you think it's easy for you to write code using the approaches shown above?

-If you have
+If you have:
  - any questions
  - a very important case that you need to consider
- - experience in one of the considered frameworks and see incorrect usage
+ - experience in one of the considered frameworks and see their incorrect usage please do not hesitate to contact me.

-then write to me, please.
+Thank you for your time and feedback.